Reversing alopecia is possible. It’s an inside job.

 [See testimonials at the bottom of this page.
 Learn more about my story and see more photos here.]

 From Trina Cameron, the mother of Claire, the girl in the above-mentioned Experience Life magazine story:

 Announcing, my Reversing Alopecia Masterclass Series…

 I’m thrilled to announce my online masterclass series specifically for the alopecia community is open.
-This one-of-a-kind—first of its kind—5-week health course will transform your relationship with yourself.
+This one-of-a-kind—first of its kind—6-week health course will transform your relationship with yourself.

 This is NOT just another “hair restoration” scheme or gimmick.
 You can get those anywhere.
 This is about lifestyle medicine with a laser focus on hair follicle signaling.

-Classes (Zoom video) will be held live at 7:30pm Central Time on these dates:
+Classes (Zoom video) will be held live at 7:30pm Central Time.